ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 This repository is prepared for reviewing SVMRanker, which is submitted to [ESEC/FSE 2020 Tool Demo](https://2020.esec-fse.org/track/esecfse-2020-tool-demos#Call-for-Tool-Demos).
 SVMRanker utilizes SVM techniques to synthesize multiphase ranking functions for proving loop programs.

+## Screencast of the tool demo

+The screencast of the tool demostration, named SVMRanker_Screencast.mp4, can be downloaded inside this directory.

 ## Benchmarks
 We have used 225 programs in our experiments, which can be found at [./Benchmarks/](https://github.com/ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-demo/tree/master/Benchmark).